 IMPORTANT: Deactivate the license key for WP STAGING | PRO on the staging site before you are going to delete the staging site.
 Then activate the license key again on your production site.

-If you forgot to deactivate the license key on the staging site before deleting the site, you could still switch the license key on your account page.
+If you forgot to deactivate the license key on the staging site before deleting the site, you have to switch the license key on your account page.

 With that said, let’s get to our final step.

 Step 4: Build the Single Site by Restoring the Cloned Site Backup